vicha-w/plot_harmonizer/README.md

 - `--outputdir`: Output directory.
 Default is current directory.
 - `--showonly`: Show plots directly on new window.
 Do not save plots.

-This script generates two plot files in PDF and PNG format (unless `--showonly` option is present) and one hepdata YAML file per one plot.
+This script generates two plot files in PDF and PNG format and one hepdata YAML file per one plot.
+If `--showonly` option is used, the plots will show directly as a new window and all files will not be saved.

 ## Plotting file YAML specs
 The file structure is as follows: